You can’t keep a good monster down.

 “Remember the ‘Lake Worth monster’?”

-Seven months before sightings began anew, Dolan retold the 1947 prank where workers at the boat works rigged an inner tube with a pulley and trotline to make it bob up and down in the water.
+Workers at the boat works rigged an inner tube with a pulley and trotline to make it bob up and down in the water, he wrote.

-“The excitement went on for days,” Dolan wrote, before it was revealed as a prank.
+“The excitement went on for days,” Dolan wrote, before the joke was revealed.

 (The owner of a nearby kennel has said a macaque monkey got loose about the same time.)

-But the only record we have is Allen Plaster’s blurry Nov.
+The only record we have is a blurry Nov.
 19, 1969, Polaroid of a giant, white furball described by one online critic as “some sort of monstrous Bichon Frise.”

-Plaster, then owner of the House of Allen women’s wear shop in Fort Worth, said he was driving west on Shoreline Drive with a Weatherford couple at 1:35 a.m. when they saw the Fur Monster stand up acoss the road.
+Allen Plaster of Fort Worth, then owner of the House of Allen women’s wear shop, said he was driving west on Shoreline Drive with a Weatherford couple at 1:35 a.m. when they saw the Fur Monster stand up across the road.

 In a 2006 interview, he said he now considers the sighting a “prank,” adding, “Whatever it was, it wanted to be seen.”

-“There’s more interest than ever in Bigfoot legends,” Nature Center manager Suzanne Tuttle said.
+“There’s more interest than ever in Bigfoot legends,” then-Nature Center manager Suzanne Tuttle said in 2014.

-Every few months, somebody new calls trying to take credit as the prankster.
+Every few months, somebody new calls the Nature Center trying to take credit as the prankster.

-The Nature Center keeps Monster talk to a minimum.
-They’d rather visitors come see the 15 alligators or 17 bison.
+The center keeps Monster talk to a minimum.
+They’d rather visitors come see the alligators or bison.